MattWillFlood/EntropyHub/docs/_build/html/_sources/matlab/matAPI.rst.txt

     Bidimensional
       functions for estimating the entropy of a two-dimensional univariate matrix.
     Multiscale
-      functions for estimating the multiscale entropy of a single univariate time series using any of the Base entropy functions.
+      functions for estimating the multiscale entropy of a single univariate time series using any of the *Base* entropy functions.
     Multiscale Cross
-      functions for estimating the multiscale entropy between two univariate time series using any of the Cross-entropy functions.
+      functions for estimating the multiscale entropy between two univariate time series using any of the *Cross*-entropy functions.

 .........................................................................................................................